 We also give students opportunities for further exposure to the pipe organ by arranging field trips.
 We have included visits to local organ builders’ workshops and Pedals, Pipe and Pizza events.
 We arrange recitals for our students including a recital where we honor graduating seniors, both current and former scholarship winners.

 How much does this cost?
-Accepted students receive a 100% scholarship ($600) for their first year of lessons (YOI pays teachers directly), a generous gift certificate to Spectrum Music of Lexington for organ music and organ shoes, a year’s membership in the BAGO and one year’s subscription to The American Organist.
+Accepted students receive a 100% scholarship ($600) for their first year of lessons (YOI pays teachers directly), a year’s membership in the BAGO, one year’s subscription to The American Organist, and a $100 award following concluding recital.

-Please contact YOI Chair Christine Hogan email@example.com for more information.
+Please contact YOI Chair Mitchell Crawford firstname.lastname@example.org for more information.